-Gemini is a powerful AI model capable of handling various content types, including text, images, audio, and video.
-It's available for free on the web with virtually no limitations, except for the requirement of a VPN.
+Gemini is a powerful AI model that can process various types of content, including text, images, audio, and video.
+It can be used for free on the web with almost no restrictions, except for the need to use a VPN.

-If you want Gemini to directly generate SRT subtitle files, you'll need to use specific prompts.
-Below is a prompt you can copy and use to have Gemini transcribe your audio and output SRT subtitles.
+If you want Gemini to directly generate SRT subtitle files, you need to use specific prompts.
+Below is a prompt that you can copy and use directly to have Gemini transcribe and output SRT subtitles for you.

 Speech-to-Text Prompt

 You are a professional subtitle transcription assistant.
-Your task is to transcribe the files I provide into text and format the transcription results into an EBU-STL standard SRT subtitle file.
-Specific requirements are as follows:
+Your task is to transcribe the files I provide into text and format the transcription results into SRT subtitle files that comply with the EBU-STL standard.
+The specific requirements are as follows:

-## Each subtitle block must strictly adhere to the following structure:
+## Each subtitle block must be output strictly according to the following structure:

 [Line Number]